 Let’s not let ego get the best of us…

-You, being the conscious consumer you are, want much more than a case that will just protect your phone (your high standards are welcomed here).
+As the conscious consumer you are, you want much more than a cell phone case that will just protect your phone (your high standards are welcomed here).

-A victim of a cell phone lifespan with two screen cracks (one incident occurred two days after a screen repair), I knew with my new iPhone 11 Pro, things had to be different.
+A victim of an abbreviated cell phone lifespan with two massive screen cracks (one incident occurred two days after a screen repair), I knew with my new iPhone 11 Pro, things had to be different.

-I was going to have to take the inevitable ails and tragedies of life more seriously.
+I was going to have to take the inevitable ails and tragedies of my cell phone’s life more seriously.

 And, to my absolute delight and surprise, a few days later came my very own Pela phone case (she’s the best, right?).